• start here

 The temperature shift (and wind chill) between the early stages of the climb and what we encountered by the time we reached the Jamapa Glacier were marked— I had piled every single layer onto my body, added hand harmers, a balaclava, zipped my down hood up around my face, and still struggled to even stand for a second without trembling wildly.

 We climbed for about 2hrs in the dark before nearing the summit and it was among the most uncomfortable hours of my life.
-At no point in my mountaineering career had I EVER been as cold as I was on Pico de Orizaba in -18C with substantial wind chill (I’d soon top that with -28C on my solo ascent of Aconcagua, but either way, it was agonising).
+At no point in my mountaineering career had I EVER been as cold as I was on Pico de Orizaba in -18C with substantial wind chill (I’d soon top that with -28C on my solo ascent of Aconcagua, but it was still agonising at the time).

 On the summit of Pico de Orizaba